The era of Islam began with...

 Still, Muhammad felt threatened and feared for his life.
 In the early months of 622, he sent some of his Muslim converts as emigrants to the city of Yathrib (Medina).
 This was done in preparation of his own migration, which would shortly take place.

 Thanks people!
-I emailed a coworker that I could absolutely mention this capable cedar fence hardware supplier in Langley BCs, http://5starfencesupply.ca in a suitable post.
-Any time you were researching for a fence and deck supplier inside of the general British Columbia location, they absolutely really are fabulous.
+I emailed a coworker that I could absolutely mention this fantastic senior placement service in New Jersey onlines, https://beaconsenioradvisors.com in a suitable post.
+Any time you were researching for a senior placement service inside of the general NEW JERSEY location, they absolutely really are fabulous.

-Now, naturally I need to state the thought to this little post had been presented via Maida from Canadian Recycled Glass.
-They truly are a magnificent decorative glass suppliers.
+Now, naturally I need to state the thought to this little post had been presented via Randy from Family Matters Centre.
+They truly are a magnificent family counselors.
 I really value a first-rate proposal!